0xkalvin/simple-psp/README.md

 <img src="./docs/images/infra.png" alt="drawing" width="800" height="400"/>
 </p>

 ## Stack

-Here's a list of the tech stack used to build this project
+The Simple PSP project API is written in **Node.JS** and its infrastructure is built as code using **Terraform**.
+Here's a complete list of the tech stack used to build the entire project:

-- Postgres
-- AWS SQS
 - Node.JS (Express, Sequelize, AWS SDK, Ava, Supertest )
+- Terraform
+- AWS (RDS, SQS, ECS Fargate, Parameter Storage, Load Balancer)
 - Docker
 - Docker Compose
+- Postgres
+- Github Actions

-## Setup
+## Local setup

 Clone the repository: